pelite376/pelite.github.io/UX_Overview_Final.md

 All of our results can be read about in detail [here](https://pelite376.github.io/Usability_Review/).

 ## Final Paper Prototype
-(1 paragraph) Present your final version of your paper prototype, as you did for your initial paper prototype above.
-Convey the critical aspects of your design, including your two primary tasks.

 Our final paper prototype, which implemented all of these changes, is depicted below.
+In this walkthrough, we see a user going first through the information screens, seeing the politician info, then to the content creation page, and lastly the pop-up showing posted content.
+This design implements all of the alterations necessary to resolve each of our findings from the testing process.

 |Screen | Image |
 |:---|:---|